-All staff and departments will hold an up to date SEND list, Access Arrangements register and IEP for each pupil.
+All staff and Departments will hold an up to date SEND list, Access Arrangements register and IEP for each pupil.
 All staff receive a copy of the SEND policy.
-All EHCPs/IEP's, the SEND and Access Arrangements Register can also be found on the staff intranet.
+All EHCPs/IEP's/PPs, the SEND and Access Arrangements Register can also be found in the staff documents folder on the staff intranet.